mywyau/pistachio/README.md

 ### Httpie requests

-We can use httppie instead of curl
+We can use httpie instead of curl to trigger our endpoints.
+I did have some working bit it was out of date requests.

 WIP TODO: add some exmaples to hit our endpoints
 ```